-EMS 106 MEDICAL TERMINOLOGY FOR HEALTH PROFESSIONS (2T)
+EMS 106 MEDICAL TERMINOLOGY FOR HEALTH PROFESSIONS (2T) 2 credits PREREQUISITE: As required by program.

 This course provides students with a survey of words, terms, and descriptions commonly used in health related professions.
-The course includes spelling, pronunciation, and meaning of prefixes, suffixes, roots and terms.
-Students may have the opportunity to utilize computer-assisted instruction for learning various medical terms.
+The course includes spelling, pronunciation, and meaning of prefixes, suffixes, roots, and terms.
+Students may have the opportunity to utilize computer assisted instruction for learning various medical terms.
 Upon course completion, students should have the knowledge to associate a variety of medical terms with their meaning and utilize medical terms to effectively communicate with other health professionals.

-EMS 107 EMERGENCY VEHICLE OPERATOR AMBULANCE

-(1T) 1 credit

-PREREQUISITE: Must present a valid driver's
+EMS 107 EMERGENCY VEHICLE OPERATOR AMBULANCE (1T) 1 credit PREREQUISITE: Must present a valid driver's license as required by program.

-license and program approval

-The Emergency Vehicle Operator Course-Ambulance provides the student with training as contained in the current National Standard Training Curriculum (NSTC) for the Emergency Vehicle Operator Course (EVOC) Ambulance.
+The Emergency Vehicle Operator Course - Ambulance provides the student with training as contained in the current National Standard Training Curriculum (NSTC) for the Emergency Vehicle Operator Course (EVOC) Ambulance.
 The course provides the knowledge and skill practice necessary for individuals to learn how to safely operate all types of ambulances.
 Topics include introduction to the NSTC for ambulance operators; legal aspects of ambulance operation; communication and reporting; roles and responsibilities; ambulance types and operation; ambulance inspection, maintenance, and repair; navigation and route planning; basic maneuvers and normal operating situations; operations in emergency mode and unusual situations, special considerations in safety; and the run.
 Completion of specific student competencies, utilizing NSTC guidelines, are required for successful completion of this course.
 NOTE: To qualify for licensure status as an ambulance driver in the State of Alabama, students must successfully complete this course and meet additional requirements as required by the Alabama Department of Public Health.

-EMS 108 DIRECTED STUDIES IN EMS I
+EMS 108 DIRECTED STUDIES IN EMS - I (1T) 1 credit PREREQUISITE: As required by program.